18F/C2/doc/authorization.md

 1. Only the Requester of a Proposal MAY edit or cancel the Proposal.

-1. Any Subscriber MAY comment on a Proposal, which will add that User as an Observer on the Proposal.
+1. Any Subscriber for a Proposal MAY comment on that Proposal, which will add that User as an Observer on the Proposal.

-1. Only the Requester and the Observer MAY remove the Observer from a Proposal.
+1. Only the Requester or the Observer MAY remove the Observer from a Proposal.

 1. Only an Approver or Delegate MAY approve a Proposal.